kdanni/development.standard.kdanni.org/docs/meta/README.md

 This document describes how the knowledge base repository is organized, provides the roadmap used to plan work, tracks progress across the roadmap, and lists the working directories that make up the base structure.

 ## Roadmap Overview
 The knowledge base will be completed in four phases.
-Detailed descriptions live in [docs/roadmap/ROADMAP.md](../roadmap/ROADMAP.md).
+Detailed descriptions live in [docs/roadmap/ROADMAP.md](../roadmap/ROADMAP.md), and the active execution plan for the current phase is tracked in the [Phase 2 Completion Plan](phase-2-plan.md).

 | Phase | Objective | Key Deliverables |
 | --- | --- | --- |